 the same techniques applied in virtual memory: if you end up

-having gaps in your swap space (which will necessarily occur with
+having gaps in your swap space (due to processes terminating), try

-As with physical memory in project 2, a global free list works
+to fill them.
+As with physical memory in project 2, a global free

-well.
-You can assume that the swap file can grow arbitrarily, and
+list works well.
+You can assume that the swap file can grow

-that there should not be any read/write errors.
-Assert if there
+arbitrarily, and that there should not be any read/write errors.

 - Global Memory Accounting.